 Mr Wilson has been a Sydney Rock Oyster farmer for almost 20 years.
 Seeking a ‘sea change’ from Sydney, he had the opportunity to buy an oyster farm at Wallis Lake, comprising eleven leases and associated infrastructure.
 Prior to oyster farming, John was a train operator for what is now Transport NSW.
 In 2014, Mr Wilson opened a processing and distribution facility, and a shop and began farm gate sales of his oysters.
 He sold oysters domestically to a range of clients across NSW.

-Mr Verdich is a third-generation NSW oyster grower.
+Mr Verdich is a second-generation NSW oyster grower.
 The Verdich family has farmed Sydney Rock Oysters in various estuaries along the NSW coast since the 1930’s.
 The family established themselves in the Wallis Lake area more than 50 years ago, while continuing to farm in multiple estuaries to take advantage of the differing growing conditions.
 Mr Verdich has been oyster farming for 45 years and represented the oyster industry via a number of high-profile positions.
 He was a founding member of the NSW Shellfish Committee and is still the Mid North Coast Oyster Farmer representative.
 He is also the Wallis Lake Oyster Farmers State Representative.
 He was the inaugural Chair of the local shellfish committee during the establishment of current Wallis Lake Shellfish Quality Assurance Program.

 Mr Sciacca is a third-generation NSW oyster farmer.
 The Sciacca family is one of the oldest oyster farming families in the Wallis Lake district, farming and fishing from 1889 with official titles being taken up in 1916.